ockam/OCLoCS/README.md

 - [craft-languagelink](https://github.com/lindseydiloreto/craft-languagelink): Easily switch between languages on any page of your website.
 - [craft-manytomany](https://github.com/page-8/craft-manytomany): A Field Type plugin for CraftCMS that allows the management of relationships from both sides.
 - [craft-redactorinlinestyles](https://github.com/carlcs/craft-redactorinlinestyles)
+- [Craft-TemplateSelect](https://github.com/sjelfull/Craft-TemplateSelect): A fieldtype that allows you to select a template from a dropdown.
 - [ImageResizer](https://github.com/engram-design/ImageResizer): A Craft CMS plugin to resize images on upload.
 - [Pimp-My-Matrix](https://github.com/supercool/Pimp-My-Matrix): Pimp My Matrix provides additional control for displaying blocks and fields within a Matrix field.
 - [RetconHTML-Craft](https://github.com/mmikkel/RetconHTML-Craft): A collection of Twig filters for rewriting HTML content in Craft CMS.
+- [SuperTable](https://github.com/engram-design/SuperTable): Super Table is a Craft CMS field type to allow you to create powerful tables.

 ## Plugins creation
 - [craft-businesslogic](https://github.com/lindseydiloreto/craft-businesslogic): Business Logic plugin template.